 Manner of Payment.

-Court and County shall bill for services on a semi-annual basis by means of a written invoice with supporting documentation ( “Invoice”).
-Such payments shall be due within forty-five (45) days of the billing, except for AR billing which shall remain on a monthly basis.
+Court and County shall bill for services on a annual basis by means of a written invoice with supporting documentation ( “Invoice”) by July 20th of every year.
+Such payments shall be due within thirty (30) days of the billing, except for AR billing which shall remain on a monthly basis.

-With regard to additional Services that may be requested by Court or County beyond those Services listed in Exhibits A-E, the Party providing the additional Services shall submit an Invoice identifying any other additional Service(s) rendered.
+With regard to additional Services that may be requested by Court or County beyond those Services listed in Exhibits A-D, the Party providing the additional Services shall submit an Invoice identifying any other additional Service(s) rendered.
 All charges for additional Services rendered shall be made in accordance with Government Code Section 77003, California Rule of Court 10.810 and as may be otherwise be provided by law.
 The County and Courts ICRP rate is agreed to be in accordance with these requirements.

-Court and County will review Invoices received from the other Party as each deems appropriate.
-The (“Designated Officer”) shall review each Invoice for compliance with the requirements of this Memorandum, Government Code Section 77003 and California Rule of Court 10.810.
-The Designated Officer shall either approve the Invoice and authorize reimbursement or disapprove the Invoice.
-If the Invoice is disapproved, the Designated Officer shall notify the invoicing Party and specify the reasons for disapproval and provide a reasonable opportunity to cure in accordance with Section 3 of this Memorandum.
-The Designated Officer for the County is the County Administrative Officer.
-The Designated Officer for the Courts is the Court Executive Officer.

 Dual Service Provider.
 When a County employee provides the same or similar Services to both Court and County and such Services to Court are billed to Court on an hourly basis pursuant to this Memorandum, such employee shall record the amount of time he or she spent on Trial Court Operations.
 County shall only bill Court for the employee’s actual time spent on Trial Court Operations.
 Costs charged to Court may not exceed the costs of providing similar services to County departments.

 Verification.
 Either Party may request additional back-up information regarding any Service being billed or the amount charged.
 Best efforts shall be made to provide information within fifteen (15) days of such request.
 It is understood that for fiscal year end billing the fifteen (15) day response time is critical to the Court and County.
 Either Party shall also have the right to review or audit the information supporting the invoice of the other Party, in order to assure compliance with the terms of the Memorandum.
 This review right is limited by any laws protecting employee privacy.
 This Memorandum is subject to examinations and audit by the State Auditor for a period of three years after final payment.